 On January 31, 2008, the REIT completed the acquisition of Place Val Est for an aggregate purchase price of \$14.72 million (before closing costs), subject to customary closing adjustments.
-The estimated going-in yield for the acquisition on an unlevered basis was expected to be approximately 8.06% before closing costs(1).
-In connection with the acquisition, the REIT agreed to assume an existing standard first mortgage loan in the amount of \$8.1 million.
+The acquisition was financed by the assumption of an existing first mortgage loan in the amount of \$8.1 million.
 The loan expires in 2015 and bears interest at a rate of 5.166% per annum.
-The loan was originally obtained by the vendor in 2005 and amortized over a 25-year period.
 The amortization period for the loan from the date of acquisition is 273 months or 22.75 years.
-The remainder of the acquisition was funded by the REIT drawing down on the Acquisition Facility.
+The balance of the purchase price was financed through the Acquisition Facility.